-- Information on the shareholding in (a) Makro; (b) CPALL; and (c) CPF (before deducting the repurchased shares for financial management) is based on the Record Date on 15 March 2021, 6 May 2021 and 18 May 2021, respectively. - (2) CPG means Charoen Pokphand Group Company Limited - (3) Lotus's Stores (Thailand) means Lotus's Stores (Thailand) Company Limited - (4) Lotus's Stores (Malaysia) means Lotuss Stores (Malaysia) Sdn.
-Bhd. - (5) Ek-Chai means Ek-Chai Distribution System Company Limited - (6) CPG's shareholding in CPF includes the shareholding of CPG's subsidiaries (other than CPH) in CPF - (7) CPG's shareholding in CPALL includes the shareholding of CPG's subsidiaries in CPALL - (8) CPF's shareholding in CPALL includes the shareholding of CPF's subsidiaries (other than CPM) in CPALL - (1) The Company's direct and indirect shareholding in Makro will decrease from approximately 93.08 percent to 65.97 percent of the total voting rights in Makro, and when combined with the 10.21 percent shareholding of the person under Section 258 of the Securities and Exchange Act B.E.
-2535 (1992), as amended (the "SEC Act") of the Company, namely CPM, the total direct and indirect shareholding of the Company will be 76.19 percent.
-This does not constitute an acquisition of shares of a business that exceeds the trigger point that requires a tender offer to be made for all securities of that business as prescribed under the Notification of the Capital Market Supervisory Board No. ThorJor.
-12/2554 Re: Rules, Conditions and Procedures for the Acquisition of Securities for Business Takeovers dated 13 May 2011, as amended (The "Notification No. ThorJor.
-12/2554").
+- Notes: - (1) Information on the shareholding in (a) Makro; (b) CPALL; and (c) CPF (before deducting the repurchased shares for financial management) is based on the Record Date on 25 August 2021, 6 May 2021 and 31 August 2021, respectively. - (2) CPG means Charoen Pokphand Group Company Limited. - (3) Lotus's Stores (Thailand) means Lotus's Stores (Thailand) Company Limited. - (4) Lotus's Stores (Malaysia) means Lotuss Stores (Malaysia) Sdn.
+Bhd. - (5) Ek-Chai means Ek-Chai Distribution System Company Limited. - (6) CPG's shareholding in CPF includes the shareholding of CPG's subsidiaries (other than CPH) in CPF. - (7) CPG's shareholding in CPALL includes the shareholding of CPG's subsidiaries in CPALL. - (8) CPF's shareholding in CPALL includes the shareholding of CPF's subsidiaries (other than CPM) in CPALL.